DhruvDange/IoT-Projects/README.md

 The keys on the deck were programmed to function as function keys (F13 to F20), which are normally not present on a standard keyboard.
 Thus, these keys can be used as hotkeys to perform desired operation.

+The housing for the switches and controller were 3D printed as the switches needed precision in placement and had to be tight so as to handle being pressed.

 ![App Screenshot](https://i.ibb.co/ZJV1DQR/b01d7643-1317-46eb-a2bf-e771ca11edc7-1.jpg)